Pypiper is simple, but powerful. You really only need to know about 3 functions to get started.

 ||Terminate the pipeline.|

-With that you can create a simple pipeline.
-You can click on each function to view the in-depth documentation for that function.
+With those 3 functions, you can create a simple pipeline.
+Click on each function to view its in-depth documentation.
 There are quite a few optional parameters to the

 When you’ve mastered the basics and are ready to get more powerful, add in a few new (optional) commands that make debugging and development easier:

 ||Print message, time, and time elapsed, perhaps creating checkpoint.|

 ||Add files (or regexs) to a cleanup list, to delete when this pipeline completes successfully.|

 The complete documentation for these functions can be found in the API.